TESTgroup-BNL/LeafGasExchange/vignettes/Simulation_of_leaf_conductance.md

 ![equation](https://latex.codecogs.com/gif.latex?g_%7Bsw%7D%3Dg_0&plus;1.6g_1%5Cfrac%7BA_n%7D%7BCO_%7B2s%7D%5Csqrt%7BVPD_%7Bleaf%7D%7D%7D)

-Those models don't use the relative humidity but the leaf to air vapor pressure deficit (not clear in the paper, could also be the Air vapor pressure deficit VPDA, in this model, the VPDleaf is used)
+Those models don't use the relative humidity but the leaf to air vapor pressure deficit (not clear in the paper, could also be the Air vapor pressure deficit VPDA.
+In this model, the VPDleaf is used)